 INVESTIGATION AND NEGOTIATION STAGE

-We will prepare or review the term sheet (aka “letter of intent”) between the parties and guide you in the decision whether to ask for a confidentiality agreement during due diligence and whether to make the term sheet binding or non binding.
+We will prepare or review the term sheet (aka “letter of intent”) between the parties and guide you in the decision of whether to ask for a confidentiality agreement during due diligence and whether to make the term sheet binding or non-binding.